pgattic/pxstream/README.md

 ## About

 This format is capable of providing extremely flexible compression of graphics which can also be resolved dynamically as more data comes.
-It is designed in such a way that as more data is appended to the end of the file, the more resolved the image gets.
+It is designed in such a way that more data can be appended to the end of a file in order to up its resolution.
 Vice versa applies; as more data is removed from the end of the file, the image's resolution decreases.

 This makes it so that the image can be displayed at full size on a webpage while it is being downloaded by the browser, sacrificing no section or chunk of the image by slow data speeds but merely resolution.
 Thus, a single file from a web server could theoretically be used to serve multiple resolutions of an image (i.e. to mobile users vs. desktop users) simply by cutting off the file past a certain transfer size.